GargeyeeDacharla/js-Documentation/README.md

 		</BrowserRouter>
 ```
 * Link

-	This is for providing event that calls to the path specified in the path.
+	This is for providing event that calls to the path specified in the path of route component.

 ```javascript
 		<Link to="/about"> Click me </Link>